bhavyaj12/mark11-LuckyBirthday/README.md

-# mark11-LuckyBirthday
+# mark11 Is your birthday lucky?
- To check if a user's birthday is lucky or not
+ To webapp made using Vanilla JS to check if a user's birthday is lucky or not